question-db/Any-Questions/update_log.md

 # Any-Questions Revision Log #

+##1.2.1 beta
+         1. added a note field for questions to be able to add reminders
+##1.2.0 beta
+          1. changed  questions::question_reverse_css to not store calculation
+## 1.1.9 beta
+          1. change q_select_temp format to binary

 ## 1.1.8 beta
 	1. add change log to admin account in instructure database
 	2. add 'delete' tag button/script in tag list

 ## 1.1.4 beta ##
 ### A. app globalization for institute access
 	1. added instructure subdomain support